-The Company does not have any direct, indirect or material ancillary involvement in the United States cannabis industry and accordingly is not currently subject to Canadian Securities Administrators Staff Notice 51-352 (Revised) - Issuers with U.S. Marijuana-Related Activities ("Staff Notice 51-352").
+As of April 30, 2021, the Company did not have any direct, indirect or material ancillary involvement in the United States cannabis industry and accordingly is not currently subject to Canadian Securities Administrators Staff Notice 51-352 (Revised) - Issuers with U.S. Marijuana-Related Activities ("Staff Notice 51-352").
 The Company currently has immaterial exposure to US cannabis operations in connection with: (a) its non-controlling 30% ownership interest in EndoCanna; (b) its joint venture partnership with Empower Clinics Inc.; and (c) its subsidiary, Opticann.